-Work schedules and job requirements may limit the ability of any party to initiate a grievance, respond to a grievance, hold a grievance hearing or proceed to the next level of a grievance within the established time requirements.
+Work schedules and job requirements may limit the ability of any party to initiate a grievance or Complaint, respond to a grievance or Complaint, hold a grievance hearing or Complaint discussion or proceed to the next level of a grievance or Complaint within the established time requirements.
 If the employee or the reviewing party has just reason for not being able to meet the established time limits, he or she shall notify the other party prior to the expiration of the time limit and they may mutually agree to an extension of time.
 Neither party shall lose any rights due to a time extension.
 All extensions of time limits must be confirmed in writing.

-5. Waiver of Review Level -
+6. Waiver of Review Level -